 CentOS vs Ubuntu – Which One to Choose for Your Web Server

-In this CentOS vs Ubuntu comparison, we will aim to overview the key features of both Linux distributions, which will help you pick the right operating system for your VPS.
+In this CentOS vs Ubuntu comparison, we will aim to overview the key features of both Linux distributions, which will help you pick the right operating system for your virtual private server.

 Choosing an OS for your server can be a really confusing task due to a huge list of available options; especially if you want to go with a Linux distribution.
 There are many choices, but none of them are as famous as Ubuntu or CentOS.

 It doesn’t matter whether you are a professional or a beginner, it usually comes down to choosing between the two options.
 It’s safe to say that there is no straightforward decision.
 In this article, we intend to compare CentOS vs Ubuntu with the aim to figure out which one could be the best fit while setting up a server.

 Before we begin shedding light on the differences between the two well-matched opponents, let’s first look at brief overviews.

 CentOS is an open-source Linux distribution.
 Many refer to it as a replica of the Red Hat Enterprise Linux (RHEL), which is considered to be the most widely used in the corporate IT world.
 CentOS is an enterprise class operating system supported by the community and released back in 2004.

 Close similarity to RHEL gives you the luxury to develop in a dominant and one of the best Linux distribution out there.
 One might say that this already gives CentOS a lead over Ubuntu.

 It’s highly customizable, secure, and stable, which is also something to appreciate it for.
 The close link to RHEL allowed CentOS to have quite a few corporate-level security updates thus making it a safe choice for every user.